patrick-ed/Spotify-App/README.md

 This is my database backed web application project utilising spotifyAPI and D3

 ### Running the web
-To run this application, I use [XAMPP](https://www.apachefriends.org/) and [PHPMyAdmin](https://www.phpmyadmin.net/) for the database.
+To run this application, I use [XAMPP](https://www.apachefriends.org/) to run local host and [PHPMyAdmin](https://www.phpmyadmin.net/) for the database.

 ### Documentation
 Documentation for this need to be updated